Brian Mulroney: Foreign policy

-In November 1984, Mulroney sent his newly-appointed Canadian ambassador to the United Nations, Stephen Lewis, to the Headquarters of the United Nations in New York City to persuade the General Assembly to take action against the ongoing Ethiopian famine.
+In November 1984, Mulroney sent his newly appointed Canadian ambassador to the United Nations, Stephen Lewis, to the Headquarters of the United Nations in New York City to persuade the General Assembly to take action against the ongoing Ethiopian famine.
 Days later, the UN and Red Cross launched an effort to save seven million starving Ethiopians and 22 million others in Africa.
 The Mulroney government's efforts to aid Ethiopia differed Canada from the United States and the United Kingdom, two Western nations which avoided taking action against the famine due to Ethiopia's Marxist regime.
 Mulroney's foreign affairs minister, Joe Clark, became the first senior Western official to visit Ethiopia during the famine, ahead of UN officials.
 Mulroney's government spent tens of millions of dollars to match private donations to combat the famine.
 Canada contributed to over 10 percent of international aid to Ethiopia.
 After the famine, Mulroney's government increased aid and development funding to Africa.

-Mulroney supported the United Nations coalition during the 1991 Gulf War and when the UN authorized full use of force in the operation, Canada sent a CF-18 squadron with support personnel and a field hospital to deal with casualties from the ground war as well as a company of The Royal Canadian Regiment to safeguard these ground elements.
-The Canadian Forces code-named Canada's participation Operation Friction.
-In August Mulroney sent the destroyers HMCS Terra Nova and HMCS Athabaskan to enforce the trade blockade against Iraq.
-The supply ship HMCS Protecteur was also sent to aid the gathering coalition forces.
-When the air war began, Canada's planes were integrated into the coalition force and provided air cover and attacked ground targets.
-This was the first time since the fighting on Cyprus in 1974 that Canadian forces participated directly in combat operations.